-The Department uses a network of Contracted Employment Service Providers (Providers) to deliver its programmes.
-To support this, Providers access various Department IT systems which also support programmes administered by other government departments.
+The department uses a network of Contracted Employment Service Providers (Providers) to deliver its programmes.
+To support this, Providers access various departmental IT systems which also support programmes administered by other Government departments.
 Providers may also develop their own systems or use accredited employment systems developed by third party vendors.

 Assurance of employment systems is required where:

-- a Provider has a Deed with any government body that stipulates the Provider is to only use third party employment systems accredited by the Department, whether or not the Department is a party to the Deed.
+- a Provider has a Deed with any government body that stipulates the Provider is to only use third party employment systems accredited by the department.

 Accreditation provides assurance that there are safeguards to protect programme data and information.

 Be Software products are not accredited by the department

 Be Software's iignite product was previously accredited by the Department of Employment, Skills, Small and Family Business in 2016.
 When it expired, Be Software have chosen not to maintain this accreditation.
 Accordingly, this website shows that iignite's accreditation has expired.

 We note that Be Software are stating on their websites (besoftware.biz and iignite.biz) that their iignite product is still accredited.
 We'd like to confirm that their accreditation has expired and this product must not be used in the delivery of employment services.

 Providers – Use of an Accredited Third Party Employment System

 Any Provider choosing to use a Third Party Employment System (TPES) has a responsibility under their Deed to ensure the system is secure before using it to process, store or communicate data relating to the delivery of Government programmes.